 You are doing things on purpose to hurt yourself.
 You are drinking and taking drugs to block out negative feelings.
-Avoidance is getting in the way of living your life.

 Treatment for Anxiety

 The good news is that there is help for anxiety.
 There are 2 different types of treatment that work.